I was a better entrepreneur at 12 years-old.

 Opportunity to NOT be the poor kid in the neighborhood.
 We forget, as adults, that opportunities are made of our own doing; opportunities are never given.

-As a small-town 12-year-old, I saw the incredible opportunity in a couple extra dollars.
+As a small-town 12-year-old, I saw the incredible opportunity in a couple of extra dollars.

 I saw myself as industrious and entrepreneurial.
 The disapproving looks I received through the blinds of my neighbors’ windows told a different story.

-But at age ten, I didn’t care.
+But at twelve, I didn’t care.
 I saw opportunity at the bottom of every dirty, sticky, broken blue plastic bin.

 As the weeks passed, I began to see patterns.
-I knew who the drinkers were; I knew who put their cans and bottles back in the cartons.
+I knew who the drinkers were and who put their cans and bottles back in the cartons.

 This made my stops at certain houses much quicker.
 I started to ride my bike through the neighborhoods after school just to plot out my course, so I could cover more ground on Recycling Day.